ashlinrichardson/hex/README.md

 * hex2bin converts a hexadecimal file to binary

 # instructions
-* please see '''test.py''' for compilation instructions
+Please see '''test.py''' for sample commands for compilation and running